 - Benefit from complimentary hotel transfers and the insight of a professional tour guide so you can make the most of your day.

-Take an open-air geothermal bath at the Secret Lagoon
+Indulge in an Open-Air Geothermal Bath at the Secret Lagoon

 The Secret Lagoon, or Gamla Laugin as it is called by the natives, is a naturally occurring hot spring in South Iceland, just off the route for the Golden Circle.
 The hot spring is fed by geothermal pools nearby and the water remains a steady 38-40 degrees, so it's no surprise that taking open-air baths in this hot spring has become a part of the local culture.
 After all, what better place to relax as you soak in the rich minerals that infuse the water?
 Despite the rustic nature of the baths, the Secret Lagoon offers all modern day amenities, like showers, locker and changing rooms, as well as an eating area, bar and little wooden paths and boardwalks that allow you to explore the nearby smaller hot springs.

 Enjoy a Scrumptious Buffet-Style Icelandic Meal

 Once you finish taking your serene and relaxing bath in the hot springs and get the chance to freshen up, it's time for dinner.
 You'll be taken to the nearby village of Fluoir, to the Restaurant Grund, famous locally for offering traditional, Icelandic meal.
 Grab whatever you'd like from the buffet and dine like a native.

 Chase Down the Northern Lights with Your Guide

 After your special meal, the tour guide and the driver will look for the best viewing spots that will give you the highest chance of catching a glimpse of the elusive Northern Lights.
 Given that it is a naturally occurring phenomenon, this does take a little guesswork but seeing the Auroras is well worth the effort!